-Admission Arrangements for Governor Run Nursery Provision: Academic Year 2020/2021
+Admission Arrangements for Governor Run Nursery Provision: Academic Year 2023/2024

 Children will be admitted in September of the academic year in which they become four years old.
 If there are available spaces then children who have turned three may be admitted in the spring and summer term entry points.
+We offer Fifteen 30 hour places and thirty 15 hour places.